-It helps to understand the reactions so they do not seem so strange or abnormal.
-It also helps to have ways of calming down when memories are upsetting.
-Keeping in mind that memories cannot really hurt because they are just memories is one way to think about it.
-It also helps to not avoid situations that are reminders and try to get back to normal.
-Another important strategy is to make sure that thoughts about what happened are realistic and helpful.
-For some, talking to others about what happened and reactions is helpful, while for others, getting back to normal as soon as possible is most helpful.
+It helps when children and/or their parents/caregivers understand the reactions so they do not seem so strange or abnormal.
+Giving children extra support and reassurance is important.
+It also helps to give children ways of calming down when memories are upsetting.
+Keeping in mind that memories cannot really hurt, they are just memories is one way to think about it.
+It also helps to encourage children not avoid situations that are reminders and try to get back to normal.
+Regular routines give children a sense of security.
+Another important strategy is to make sure that their thoughts about what happened are realistic and helpful; making sure they do not blame themselves or think they are in trouble.
+Talking to children about what happened and reactions is helpful.